 Networking Opportunities: Connect with industry professionals to open up career-enhancing possibilities for your child’s future.

 They say a film is only as good as its writing.
-The written word is what converts an idea into a story, and a story into a script.
-The writing process drives the film making process and serves as the primary point of reference for all departments involved in it.
+The written word converts an idea into a story and a story into a script.
+The writing process drives filmmaking opportunities and is the primary reference point for all departments involved.
 Scriptwriters, screenplay writers, and dialogue writers are employed by production houses to work on novel ideas and develop scripts.
-Alternatively, they can also be hired on a project basis by a producer or director, depending on their requirements.
+Alternatively, a producer or director can hire them on a project basis, depending on their requirements.
 Writers are expected to be good with words (no kidding!), have a good understanding of literature, and be comfortable with at least two languages and dialects.

-Look at the very first name in this image – the role of casting has got a lot of prominence in the recent past and for all the right reasons.
-Imagine the effort that went behind finding, auditioning, and finalizing the perfect people to be cast as all the various characters in projects like Gangs of Wasseypur!
+Look at the very first name in this image—casting has become very prominent in recent times, and for all the right reasons.
+Imagine the effort that went into finding, auditioning, and finalizing the perfect people to play all the various characters in projects like Gangs of Wasseypur!

 Today, casting companies and top casting directors like Mukesh Chhabra, Honey Trehan, Shanoo Sharma, Shruti Mahajan, and Nandini Shrikent hire dozens of young professionals to assist them in their scouting and casting efforts.
 Casting involves understanding the script, the director’s vision and the characters on paper, and finding actors (or non-actors) that fit like a glove.